PabloLeaoDev/PabloLeaoDev/README.md

 - 👋 Hi, I’m @PabloLeaoDev!
 - 👀 I’m interested in fullstack development, with a greater appreciation for the backend.
 I also like reverse engineering, cybersecurity, low level, mathematics, etc.
-- 🌱 I'm currently learning about technology in general, but mainly JS/TS and PHP.
+- 🌱 I'm currently learning about technology in general, but mainly JS/TS, PHP and C.

 <!---